-The Department's ESales System will allow a retailer to make payment by EFW (Electronic Funds Withdrawal/Bank Draft) or credit card (MasterCard and VISA).
+The Department's MyDORWay System will allow a retailer to make payment by EFW (Electronic Funds Withdrawal/Bank Draft) or credit card (MasterCard and VISA).

-For more information, go to www.dor.sc.gov and click on Electronic Services.
-Then, click on the Sales link to get more details on ESales.
-For technical questions, call 803-896-1715.
+For more information, go to dor.sc.gov and click on e-Services.
+For technical questions, call toll free (844) 898-8542.